top of page

 • Events | Association House

 Interested in having some fun and helping the community?
 From ballroom evenings, to exciting trivia nights, we are sure to have the perfect event for you!
 Events Find an event you love, and make an impact that lasts.
-Holiday Toy Drive When: November 5 - December 5, 2025 What: Each year, to help out our Child Welfare Department, we host a toy drive to collect items for children and teens in Foster Care.
+Auxiliary Board's Trivia Night When: Wednesday, April 1st, 2026 What: Join us for a fun, high-energy competition benefiting our high school students, with drinks, appetizers, and chances to win prizes while supporting essential student resources.
+Get Tickets Faces of Hope When: June 11, 2026 What: Faces of Hope is our annual fundraising gala where we celebrate the people and spirit of hope that fuel Association House's work in advancing health, education, and economic opportunity for the most vulnerable among us.
+For questions regarding Faces of Hope, email Abby Ellis , Associate Director of Marketing.
+Learn More Back 2 School Fair When: Summer 2026 What: Our Back 2 School Fair is held each year in August before kids head back to school.
+We promote healthy activities, connect neighborhood families with school supplies, physicals, vaccines, and resources from partner agencies.
+Learn More Holiday Toy Drive When: Winter 2026 What: Each year, to help out our Child Welfare Department, we host a toy drive to collect items for children and teens in Foster Care.
 From baby toys, to books, to puzzles and games.
 Gifts for all age ranges are encouraged!
 Help us bring a smile to a child's face this holiday season.
-Learn More Auxiliary Board's Trivia Night When: Spring 2026 What: Join us to discover how Association House can help you grow your career and give back to your neighborhood at the same time.
-Faces of Hope When: June 11, 2026 What: Faces of Hope is our annual fundraising gala where we celebrate the people and spirit of hope that fuel Association House's work in advancing health, education, and economic opportunity for the most vulnerable among us.
-For questions regarding Faces of Hope, email Abby Ellis , Associate Director of Marketing.
-Learn More Back 2 School Fair When: Summer 2026 What: Our Back 2 School Fair is held each year in August before kids head back to school.
-We promote healthy activities, connect neighborhood families with school supplies, physicals, vaccines, and resources from partner agencies.
-Learn More Association House Run Club When: Year-Round!
-What: Join the Association House Run Club, and race for a cause!
-When you sign up for our run club, you’re running for yourself, your health and your neighbors.
+Learn More Association House Run Team When: Year-Round!
+What: Join the Association House Run Team, and race for a cause!
+When you sign up for our run team, you’re running for yourself, your health and your neighbors.
 Interested in taking the first step in a year of training & triumph?
 Fill out an Association House Run Club Interest Form at or contact Jennifer Sheridan , Development Specialist.
-Run Club Info Packet Interest Form Never Miss An Event.
+Learn More Interest Form Never Miss An Event.
 Join Our Email List!

 bottom of page